jesseharold/php-img-blog/README.md

         +--------------+--------------+------+-----+---------+----------------+

 BUGS:
- - fix bug with tag positions not getting saved properly
+ - tag positions not getting saved properly
- - after create new tag, not redirecting
  - page edit not working - test w/o quotes

  MUST HAVE:
  - file upload, add path to img_path field
- - add styles for public display pages

  NICE TO HAVE:
  - auto resize images to a particular size(s) thats configurable